 That person sings to others, saying: 'I have sinned and falsified what is right, but I was not punished according to what I deserved.
 He redeemed my life from going down to the place of corruption, and my life sees the light!'
 "Indeed, God does all these things, twice, three times, in his dealings with a person, to turn back his life from the place of corruption, that he may be enlightened with the light of life.
 (Job 33:27-30)

 The desired outcome for Job is stated, and it also applies to us: repentance and brokenness leading to restoration.
 Furthermore, it says here that God gives all mankind two or three chances at salvation.
-That is, no one will be able to stand before the Great White Throne of Judgment and be able to say that they never heard of the Plan of Salvation through Jesus Christ (Revelations 20:11-15).
+No one can stand before the Great White Throne of Judgment and say that they never heard of the Plan of Salvation through Jesus Christ (Revelations 20:11-15).
 Lastly, the goal is to have all men saved from Hell and enlightened with Jesus – the light of life (John 8:12).
 Unfortunately, not all will accept the free gift of God’s salvation (John 3:16-19).

 Did you realize before now that the book of Job, the oldest book in the Bible, contained the Gospel?
 Again, Job is not about how God “allows” a righteous man to suffer to teach Satan a lesson.
 It is about God dealing with a self-righteous man to deliver him from Satan.
 That is the theme of the Gospel!
 (Acts 26:18)

 The young man Elihu continues by asking Job’s three friends to keep listening to what God is saying to and through him…